Ask a Recruiter: Successful Virtual Interview Tips

 Keep searching!
 Don’t suspend your employment search just because you felt good about an interview unless you were given a firm offer and feel the position is right for you.
 You don’t want to miss out on a good opportunity just because you were waiting to hear back from an employer who may not have felt that you were the best fit for the position.

 About Ryan Hooper

-Ryan is a Senior Staffing Coordinator at the VBO.
-He joined the team here as a Staffing Coordinator in 2016.
+Ryan is a recruiting supervisor at the VBO.
+He joined the team here as a staffing coordinator in 2016.
 Through his hard work and attention to employees needs, the leadership title came naturally with the level of work he puts in.
 In 2019, Ryan was recognized for his hard work by receiving Recruiting Solutions Outstanding Client Services award.

 Ryan was born and raised in Lexington, South Carolina and is a proud graduate of the Darla Moore School of Business at the University of South Carolina.
 After graduating, he relocated to Tampa for the better part of six years before finding his way back home to Gamecock country.
 Now that he’s back in Columbia, he enjoys going to football games and golfing.